Breña

-Breña is a district of Lima, Peru.
+Breña (/es/) is a district of Lima, Peru.
 It is the second smallest district of the city, and its creation dates back to the demolition of the city walls ordered by president José Balta during the late 19th century, which led to the broad expansion of the city.

+Etymology

+The district is named after an hacienda of the same name that used to be located in the area.

 History

 On December 2, 1869, president José Balta signed the decree that ordered the demolition of the city walls, constructed during the city's Spanish period to protect it from possible attacks by pirates.
 According to an 1880 map by P. V. Jouanny, the city ended to the west at the Avenida de la Circunvalación, which had been built over the space occupied by the former walls.

 The district was created through Law-Decree N° 11059, signed by president Manuel A. Odría on July 15, 1949.
 It is named after the former hacienda of the same name.
 The district originally included the neighbourhoods of Breña, Chacra Colorada, Garden City, Azcona, Chacra Ríos, Dos de Mayo, Conde de las Torres and Wiese, being reduced in size 10 years later, with only Breña, Chacra Colorada, Garden City and Azcona remaining in the district.